I apply ecological theory with good doses of field work to seek solutions to the challenges of conserving biodiversity.

 Outreach

-I’m also a long-time panelist on 3RRR’s Einstein A Go-Go radio program and podcast.
+I am a long-time panelist on 3RRR’s Einstein A Go-Go radio program and podcast.